dxli94/nova-public/README.md

 ```angular2html
 python nova_runner.py
 ```
-After the computation finished, the projection of the flowpipe can be found in the corresponding directory under `out/imgs`.
+After the computation finishes, the projection of the flowpipe can be found in the corresponding directory under `out/imgs`.